 In the Palacio, there's a mix of old-fashioned, opulent rooms and funkier options.
 One contemporary-style Junior Suite was spacious and light, with a very comfortable kingsize bed and a giant porthole window.
 Another had intricate ceiling moulds and original silver radiators.
 Either way, all the requisite luxuries are in place.

 The Palacio's other rooms are equally lovely, combining original features (parquet floors, huge bay windows) with cool lighting and chrome basins in all-marble bathrooms.
-Our Deluxe Room was very comfy, if somewhat compact, but the Suites and Grand Suite were extremely spacious.
+The Dreamers Palace rooms and Deluxe Rooms are comfy, if somewhat compact, but the Suites and Grand Suite are extremely spacious.
 The pièce de résistance is the Presidential Suite: amazingly romantic, with an intricately woven metal headboard, a trompe l'oeil ceiling, velvet chairs and drapes, and a separate living area.

 In stark contrast, the modern New Wing is very slick, with bold angles and walls of glass.
 Here you’ll find the small, rather functional Dreamers Rooms and a larger Suite.
 As always, it's a matter of taste - and there's no doubting the vigour and originality of the design.
 Almost everything is snowy white and the alabaster bedside tables beautifully reflect the sunlight.
 Best of all are the ‘curtains’.
 The front of the building is a lattice of metre-squared alabaster blocks, which allow shafts of light to flood in, but provide enough cover that no one can see you.
 Genius.